Any type: Other languages

+std::any (in C++) and std::any::Any (in Rust) are not actually top types in the type-system, but rather type-erased containers, from which the data is obtained through downcasting (or type refinement).

+std.variant.Variant in D behaves like an any type, but rather than being a root of an inheritance tree, it is a tagged union of all types.

 The top type is used as a generic type, more so in languages without parametric polymorphism.
-For example, before introducing generics in Java 5, collection classes in the Java library (excluding Java arrays) held references of type Object.
+For example, before the introduction of generics to Java in Java 5, collection classes in the Java standard library (excluding Java arrays) held references of type java.lang.Object.
 In this way, any non-intrinsic type could be inserted into a collection.
 The top type is also often used to hold objects of unknown type.
 Java supports "wildcard type parameters", represented by ?.
 For instance, List<?> denotes a list that can hold any type (but not null).
 Wildcards can be bounded, List<? extends T> and List<? super T> denote a list that can hold any type that inherits from/is an ancestor class of (respectively) type T (including T itself).
 Wildcards however cannot simultaneously have both upper and lower bounds.

 The top type may also be seen as the implied type of non-statically typed languages.
-Languages with runtime typing often provide downcasting (or type refinement) to allow discovering a more specific type for an object at runtime.
+Languages with runtime typing often provide downcasting to allow discovering a more specific type for an object at runtime.

 In C and C++, the void pointer type (void*) can accept any non-function pointer, even though the void type is not the universal type but the unit type.
 In C++, downcasting from void* cannot be done in a safe way, where failed downcasts are detected by the language runtime.

 In languages with a structural type system, the empty structure serves as a top type.
 For example, objects in OCaml are structurally typed; the empty object type (the type of objects with no methods), < >, is the top type of object types.
 Any OCaml object can be explicitly upcasted to this type, although the result would be of no use.
 Go also uses structural typing; and all types implement the empty interface: interface {}, which has no methods, but may still be downcast back to a more specific type.

+In Kotlin, the top type is kotlin.Any?, a nullable form of kotlin.Any (the top type that disallows null).
+Although kotlin.Any maps to java.lang.Object in the JVM, Kotlin enforces nullability while Java does not.